SanathPatil/code-challenge-template/README.md

 dataRead.py is used for all the ETL(Extract, transform, Load) steps test.py is used for Unit testing
-Addionally Postman was used to validate REst API's
+Additionally Postman was used to validate REst API's

+Note: Please delete database.db and re-run dataRead.py for ETL process to run from beginning.